thanh-cao/ms1-backe-construction/README.md

 * Validating my CSS custom codes through W3C validator came out with 1 error.
 When working with the gallery at the Our Work section, there are a few images that don't match with the desired aspect ratio.
 So I used a CSS property `aspect-ratio`, something I had come across a while ago from an article, to adjust those images.
 However, that property came out as not existing through the Jigsaw validator and I learned from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) that the property is a new thing and isn't compatible with all the browsers.
 Then I found and adapted a solution to fix this from [a pqina's blog post](https://pqina.nl/blog/presenting-images-in-an-aspect-ratio-with-css/).
   ![W3C CSS Validator error](assets/readme/cssvalidator-error.png)

 * W3C CSS validation also came out with a warning that the button has the same background and border color.
-I decided not to act on this warning as I would like to keep the 2 properties for future changes in case there are changes in the company's color scheme.
+Since I'm using Bootstrap, I decided to change the `border-color` to `transparent` to override Bootstrap's style.
   ![W3C CSS Validator warning](assets/readme/cssvalidator-warning.png)

 #### Lighthouse evaluation